Velocidex/velociraptor-docs/content/docs/clients/searching/_index.md

 - `none`: currently only supported with the `label` operator and used to return unlabelled clients.

-Search patterns can utlize the wildcard symbol `*` anywhere in the pattern.
+Search patterns can utilize the wildcard symbol `*` anywhere in the pattern.
 The wildcard can occur more than once in a pattern.
 If specified on it's own `*` is equivalent to the search operator `all`, which is also the same as searching with an empty search expression.